slow-session/wellington.session.nz/tunebooks.md

 Some of you would like to have printable copies of the music.
 We've taken all tunes we've collected and produced some different options:

-* [current.pdf](/abc-collections/current.pdf "PDF") - PDF containing the Wellington Slow Session tunes
+* [current.pdf](/abc-collections/current.pdf "PDF") - PDF containing the Wellington Session tunes
-* [current-alpha.pdf](/abc-collections/current-alpha.pdf "PDF") - PDF containing the Wellington Slow Session tunes in alphabetical order
+* [current-alpha.pdf](/abc-collections/current-alpha.pdf "PDF") - PDF containing the Wellington Session tunes in alphabetical order
 * [2bar.pdf](/abc-collections/2bar.pdf "PDF") - PDF with just the first two bars of the tunes
   * Some people like this as a handy reference when they can't think how a tune starts!